Mental Health and Suicide Prevention for Veterans, Service Members, and Their Families

 These resources have been compiled in collaboration with the Veterans Health Administration’s Office of Mental Health and Suicide Prevention, Legal Services Corporation, and OCLC’s WebJunction program.

-Please join us for a webinar with presenters from the Veterans Health Administration Office of Mental Health and Suicide Prevention, who will provide an introduction to military culture and share how libraries can help raise awareness of the resources available to Veterans, their families, and other members of military communities.
+View this webinar with presenters from the Veterans Health Administration Office of Mental Health and Suicide Prevention, who provide an introduction to military culture and share how libraries can help raise awareness of the resources available to Veterans, their families, and other members of military communities.